Workshop Weeks: July 23-27 and July 30 – August 3 2017

 - Thomas Pfeiffer has over 14 years modeling instruction experience at Bellows Free Academy, Vermont

-- Director: Jamie Vesenka, Professor of Physics, University of New England, has 18 years modeling college level instruction experience and will teach a one week workshop on electricity.
+- Director: Jamie Vesenka, Professor of Physics, University of New England, has 18 years modeling college level instruction experience and will teach week 1 electricity and week 2 magnetism workshop.

-The workshops on both chemistry and physics teaching thoroughly address all aspects of middle & high school teaching, including the integration of teaching methods with course content for chemistry and physics classrooms.
+The workshops thoroughly address all aspects of middle & high school teaching, including the integration of teaching methods with course content for biology, chemistry and physics classrooms.
 Special emphasis will be placed on modeling conceptual development and integrating technology appropriate for the middle and high school.
-The week 1 biology workshop provides an introduction to evolution by natural selection.
-The week 2 electricity unit will cover electrical properties of matter, electric forces, electric fields, electric potential and electric energy.
+The two week electricity and magnetism workshop cover charge, electrical force, potential, energy, circuits, magnetism and induction.

 Chemistry Two Week Workshop Description